mdibl/pipeline-prep/pre_index_datasets/README.md

 we keep we update the content of the current_release_number file found in the root directory of each external tool

 ## Index File Format
+Some tools,bowtie(2), accept the index file prefix as an argument to the indexer - others like bwa use the reference file name a a prefix to the index files.

+Since ensembl uses the organism(scientific name) and the dataset as part of the file name - should we follow the same standard?

 ## Testing Indexes?
 How do we test that the indexes were generated properlly?